banos/xxtmp-testmvc/examples/typescript-backbone/readme.md

-# TypeScript & Backbone.js TodoMVC Example
+# TypeScript & Backbone.js TobuyMVC Example

 > TypeScript is a language for application-scale JavaScript development.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Any browser.
 Any host.
 Any OS.
 Open Source.